eclipse-sumo/sumo/docs/web/docs/Installing/Windows_Build.md

   - then for <https://github.com/DLR-TS/SUMOLibraries>
 - Visual Studio will try to generate the solutions using CMake automatically
-  - will fail because the path to SUMOLibraries is not set (it does not find Xerces)
+  - will fail at first try if SUMOLibraries is not cloned yet or is in an unusual location (it does not find Xerces)
+  - Select CMake->Generate to try again (it is Project->"Generate Cache" in VS 2019)
-  - Choose to edit CMakeCache.txt from the CMake menu and set the path (e.g.
+    - If it still fails, edit CMakeCache.txt from the CMake menu and set the path (e.g. SUMO_LIBRARIES:PATH=C:/Users/testus/source/repos/SUMOLibraries) and retry
-    SUMO_LIBRARIES:PATH=C:/Users/testus/source/repos/SUMOLibraries)
-  - Select Generate again from CMake menu
-- Select CMake-\>Build All
+- Select CMake->"Build All" (Build->"BuildAll" in VS 2019)

 ## Libraries